-In the fourth quarter of 2018, the Company acquired 14,952 of each class A and class C shares of AlumaPower Corporation ("AlumaPower") for a total of US \$1.0 million through a private placement offering, representing a 12.5% equity interest in AlumaPower.
+As at December 31, 2022, the Company held 14,952 of each class A and class C shares and \$1.4 million (US \$1.1 million) of convertible debentures of AlumaPower Corporation ("AlumaPower"), representing a 12.5% equity interest in AlumaPower (on a nondiluted basis).
 AlumaPower is a private company developing aluminum air battery technology for a variety of end markets, including automotive.
-The Company also acquired convertible debentures in the amount of US \$0.25 million, US \$0.5 million, and US \$0.216 million during the fourth quarter of 2019, and the first and fourth quarters of 2021, respectively.